Doctoral Program in Epidemiology & Translational Science

 Our Students

-Incoming classes are typically four or five PhD students, with 15-20 PhD students in the program at any given time.
+We aim to build cohorts of about six PhD students, with 35-40 PhD students in the program at any given time.
 Students are funded from a combination of sources, including UCSF fellowships, individual or institutional dissertation fellowships from federal, state, local and non-profit sources, and employment on faculty research projects.
 We work with admitted students to identify funding opportunities.
 The UCSF PhD program admitted its first cohort of students in 2010, and our alumni have positions in academic, government, non-profit and industry research and public health institutions.

 Distinctive Features of the Program